Kies op maat

 Ingangseisen

-- You are interested in the use of Artificial Intelligence in developing creations within art or design
+• You are interested in the use of Artificial Intelligence in the elaboration of creations within art or design

-- You draft a short letter introducing yourself and illustrating your own work with some examples and you indicate why you want to take this minor
+• You write a short letter introducing yourself, illustrating your own work with some examples and explaining why you want to follow this minor

 Literatuur